jbd/msrsync/README.md

     -v, --version         print version

 rsync options:
     -r, --rsync ...
-MUST be last option. rsync options as a quoted string ["-a --numeric-ids"].
-The "--from0" option will ALWAYS be added, no matter what.
-Be aware that this will affect all rsync
-                            *from/filter files if you want to use them.
+MUST be last option. rsync options as a quoted string ["-aS --numeric-ids"].
+The "--from0 --files-from=... --quiet --verbose --stats --log-file=..." options will ALWAYS be added, no matter what.
+Be aware that this will affect all rsync *from/filter files if you want to use them.
 See rsync(1) manpage for details.

 self-test options:
     -t, --selftest        run the integrated unit and functional tests